WeegeeNumbuh1/FlightGazer/README.md

 (note: any changes done to the main script will be overwritten if you update with the updater) ![:gladsuna:](https://cdn.discordapp.com/emojis/824790344431435817.webp?size=20)

 **Q:** Why use the FlightAware API?
 Why not something more "free" like [adsbdb](https://www.adsbdb.com/) or [adsb.lol](https://api.adsb.lol/docs)?<br>
-**A:** adsbdb/adsb.lol only has user reported route information for aircraft that have known origins and destinations.
-In my experience, these APIs cannot handle position-only flights (i.e. general aviation, military, etc) and are lacking (correct) information for some flights.
-The commercial APIs handle these situations much more elegantly (which is the price to pay, I guess).
-Moreover, FlightAware's API is the only commercial one that has a usable free tier.
-I do wish FlightAware had a much lighter API call for pulling very basic information like what this project uses.
+**A:** In my experience, adsbdb/adsb.lol cannot handle position-only flights (i.e. general aviation, military, etc) and are lacking (correct) information for some flights.
+Because these open APIs rely on crowdsourcing and are maintained by a small group of people, the data offered by these APIs is prone to being outdated or incorrect.
+After testing, these APIs just aren't rigorous enough to be used for this project.
+It's better to have no information than misinformation.
+Plus, FlightGazer is still useful without having journey info anyway.
+I do wish FlightAware had a much lighter API endpoint for pulling very basic information like what this project uses.

 **Q:** Why use a different font for the Callsign?
 I don't like how it looks different by default next to other readouts.<br>
 **A:** If it's too bothersome, set `ALTERNATIVE_FONT` to `true` in the config file to make it more uniform.<br>